voreille/hecktor/README.md

 ------------
 An example of how the segmentation (task 1) will be evaluated is illustrated in the notebook `notebooks/evaluate_segmentation.ipynb` (note that we use de Hausdorff distance at 95 % as implemented in https://github.com/deepmind/surface-distance).
 The concordance index used to evaluate task 2 and 3 is impemented in the function `concordance_index(event_times, predicted_scores, event_observed=None)` from the file `src/aicrowd_evaluator/survival_metrics.py`.

-Examples of correct submission for task 1 and 2 can be found in `notebooks/example_segmentation_submission.ipynb` and `notebooks/example_survival_submission.ipynb`respectively.
+Dummy examples of correct submission for task 1 and 2 can be found in `notebooks/example_seg_submission.ipynb` and `notebooks/example_surv_submission.ipynb`respectively.

 Project Organization